Everything About Dolphin Eyes

 Underwater light refraction in dolphins is either not influenced by the corneal surface or is affected very little by the corneal surface because the media on both sides of the cornea (water on the outside and anterior chamber liquid on the inside) have refractive indices that are very similar to the corneas.

-The corneal surface has a relatively low refractive power in the water.
+The corneal surface has relatively low refractive power in the water.

 5. Lens